Never Enough Time?

-We all have the same amount of time (24 hours a day and 7 days a week), yet our perception of time will determine how well we use our time.
+We all have the same amount of time (24 hours a day and 7 days a week), yet our perception of time will determine how well we use it.
 Time, like money, is a resource.
-The difference with time is that it is more precious and valuable because you can never get time back.
+The difference with time is that it is more precious and valuable because you can never get it back.
 Meanwhile, you can always make more money.

 Stop Any Further Regrets